-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of the Fund.
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of a Fund.
 A control person is a shareholder that owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledges the existence of control.
-Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of the Fund.
+Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of a Fund.

 The Depository Trust Company ("DTC") or its nominee is the record owner of all outstanding shares and is recognized as the owner of all shares for all purposes.
 Investors owning shares are beneficial owners as shown on the records of DTC or its participants.
-As of the date of this SAI, the Fund had not commenced operations.